skypjack/entt/README.md

 * A constexpr utility for human readable resource identifiers.
-* An incredibly fast entity-component system based on sparse sets, with its own views and a _pay for what you use_ policy to adjust performance and memory usage according to the users' requirements.
+* An incredibly fast entity-component system based on sparse sets, with its own views and a _pay for what you use_ policy to adjust performance and memory usage according to users' requirements.
 * Actor class for those who aren't confident with entity-component systems.
 * The smallest and most basic implementation of a service locator ever seen.
 * A cooperative scheduler for processes of any type.